With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Aminocaproic acid.

 They promote the formation of blood clots in the smallest vessels of the parenchyma.
-After stopping the hemorrhage, the drugs are canceled.
-A few weeks after discharge from the hospital, blood-thinning drugs, such as aspirin, warfarin, are contraindicated in a person.
+After the hemorrhage stops, the drugs are discontinued.
+A few more weeks after discharge from the hospital, blood thinning drugs such as aspirin and warfarin are contraindicated for the person.

 Video - first aid for bleeding